sveinpg/build-your-own-react/README.md

 }
 ```

-:bulb: Remember that, unlike React, events in plain JavaScript do not use camleCasing.
+:bulb: Remember that, unlike React, events in plain JavaScript do not use camelCasing.

 :books: Alright, you got us!
 You called our bluff, the way we are implementing events in this task is not true to
 Facebook's implementation of React.